 BHRS also has a long history of providing Supportive Services to individuals in permanent housing.
 BHRS collaborates with multiple agencies that provide permanent supportive housing within Stanislaus County.
 Our partner agencies are STANCO, Community Impact Central Valley, Turning Point Community Programs, Community Housing & Shelter Services and Housing Authority of Stanislaus County.
-BHRS provides Supportive Services to approximately 125 Permanent Supportive Housing units as well as maintains the wait list and verification of disability.
+BHRS provides Supportive Services to approximately 125 Permanent Supportive Housing units as well as maintains the waitlist and verification of disability.

-BHRS has been a lead agency in our local Continuum of Care (Stanislaus Housing Support Services Collaborative) continuously for the past fifteen years a BHRS representative has served on the Executive Committee.
+BHRS has been a lead agency in our local Continuum of Care (Stanislaus Housing Support Services Collaborative) continuously for the past 15 years and maintains representation on the Executive Committee.